Instant View: AstraZeneca says its coronavirus vaccine can be around 90% effective

 “I think it is a real fool’s errand to start trying to pick these three (Pfizer/Moderna/Astra) apart on the basis of snippets of phase 3 data from press releases.
 For the bigger picture, my suspicion is that by the time we are a year down the line, we’ll be using all three vaccines with about 90% protection - and we’ll be a lot happier.”

-Reporting by Guy Faulconbridge, Michael Holden, Kate Kelland, Sarah Young and Kate Holton; Editing by Raju Gopalakrishnan
+Reporting by Guy Faulconbridge, Michael Holden, Kate Kelland, Sarah Young, Kate Holton and Matthias Blamont; Editing by Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.